5 releases

 - Clear feedback showing how many processes were stopped vs. deleted

-PMDaemon provides a comprehensive REST API compatible with PM2:
+PMDaemon provides a comprehensive REST API with optional authentication:

 Endpoints